-The best way to get around Lucca is by bike; locals aged 6 to 76 hop on bicycles to get to work, go to school, run errands and buy at the market.
+The best way to get around Lucca is by bike; locals aged 6 to 76 hop on bicycles to get to work, go to school, run errands, and buy at the market.
 Biking is easy here since Lucca’s knot of a town center is spread along a flat plain beside the Serchio River.
-In the distance, green, rolling hills stretch toward the majestic Apuane Alps, but Lucca itself is welcomingly flat in comparison to the steep streets of the iconic hilltop towns elsewhere in Tuscany.
+In the distance, green, rolling hills stretch toward the majestic Apuane Alps.
+Still, Lucca itself is welcomingly flat in comparison to the steep streets of the iconic hilltop towns elsewhere in Tuscany.

 Gastronomy & Wine

 Lucca is one of the best Olive Oil producing areas in all of Italy.
 Excellent producers of extra virgin olive oil include Colle Verde Estate, Fattoria Maionchi, and Tenuta Valgiano.
 Tenuta Valgiano also makes some of the best wines in the region, the flagship wine being the “Tenuta di Valgiano” a small production “Riserva” made with Sangiovese, Syrah, and Merlot.

 Lucca is known for its delectable Tuscan cuisine – pasta topped with spicy, garlicky meat sauces; stuffed pasta smothered with meaty ragu; mushroom risotto; tender steaks; and tasty pizzas form the basis of many favorite local restaurants.
 The area surrounding Lucca is famous for its truffles, another familiar sight on local menus.

 One of the most typical dishes here is the hearty Farro Soup, served at generations-old eateries like Ristorante Buca di Sant Antonio.
 Buca di Sant Antonio is perhaps Lucca’s most famous restaurant, known for serving old-style Tuscan recipes like horsemeat tartare and boiled chickpeas.